 E-money has to be held in banks and is therefore vulnerable to negative interest rates.
 Negative interest rates are nothing more than a fee for holding currency.
 Money that is held or saved is taxed at a rate to encourage its expenditure.
 Earned money then CANNOT be saved, it must be invested which is subject to risk.
 When you receive money and negative interest rates are in effect, you have to buy something with your money.
 If not, it "decays".
 Taxes or transactional costs can be imposed on all electronic expenditures and this can encourage or discourage various activities.
 Money becomes a tool for governmental control.

 When we conceptualize this NEW monetary system we see that the formerly prudent, are losers.
 What they have loaned or accumulated is gradually undermined by negative interest rates and positive inflation.
 Consider 12 years of -6% interest rates and +6% inflation.
-An income of $100,000 buys only 1/2 as much and any debts or bonds are twice as easy to re-pay.
+An income of $100,000 is only worth 1/4 as much.
 Savers are ruined.
 The point of all this is of course maintaining the power to create money.
 This benefits a small minority close to the source of the money creation and is a cost to everybody else.
 If you accept that the government can create whatever amount of money it needs for whatever reason (soldier in distant lands or provide everyone a basic income) then taxes are just an insult because they are not necessary.
 No one needs to pay taxes if the government can create whatever money it needs.

 So I think that is the real issue.
 Our monetary system needs to help us value our natural patrimony of air, water, and soil accurately.
 We cannot let a drive for more money kill the natural environment.
 We can make up whatever symbols we want to of success but if the fundamental source of our wealth is destroyed then we will be lost as well.